Will Perth face a rental shortage?

 Perth recorded a total 18,693 dwelling construction completions in the year to August 2018, down 43% from their peak in June 2016 and 21% from the same time last year.

-“Whilst we are already seeing the effect of this slowdown in supply, the low number of building approvals recorded over the past year indicates this trend is likely to continue,” he said.
+“Whilst we are already seeing the effect of this slowdown in supply, the low number of building approvals recorded over the past year indicates this trend is likely to continue,” she said.

 A total 18,206 dwelling approvals were recorded in the year to June 2018, which marks a 45% decrease since their peak in December 2014.

-“On average, it will take around two years before these building approvals translate into new supply entering the market in a rentable or sellable condition, which places investors in a strong position to benefit from increasing leasing activity as rental stock continues to decline,” Mr Strickland said.
+“On average, it will take around two years before these building approvals translate into new supply entering the market in a rentable or sellable condition, which places investors in a strong position to benefit from increasing leasing activity as rental stock continues to decline,” Ms Everett said.

 The Perth-ect storm?